Jasikasamantha/Startup-Growth-and-investment-data-analysis/README.md

  ### 1. Startup Count by Country (Pie Chart)

-i.
-The USA (10.2%) and Australia (10.96%) lead in startup counts.
+- The USA (10.2%) and Australia (10.96%) lead in startup counts.

-ii.
-Other top countries include the UK, Brazil, and Singapore, each contributing around 10% of the total.
+- Other top countries include the UK, Brazil, and Singapore, each contributing around 10% of the total.

-iii.
-The startup ecosystem is fairly evenly distributed among the top countries, with no country overwhelmingly dominating.
+- The startup ecosystem is fairly evenly distributed among the top countries, with no country overwhelmingly dominating.

 ---
-2. Startups Founded Over Time (Line Chart)
+### 2. Startups Founded Over Time (Line Chart)

 - Startup formation peaked around the early 2000s and showed fluctuations in the following years.

 - There is a notable dip in recent years, potentially due to global economic slowdowns or market saturation.

+---
+### 3. Total Startup, Investment, Growth Rate, Investors (KPI Cards)

+- Total Startups: 5,000 startups analyzed.

+- Total Investment: $12.28 Trillion in total investments.

+- Average Growth Rate: 102.09 – indicating strong performance in scaling and market expansion.

+- Number of Investors: 128,000+ unique investors engaged in startup funding.

 ---

 # Project Insights Summary:

 i.
 Fintech and AI are top-funded and fast-growing industries.